-If you do not have a permit purchased in advance you need cash to pay for parking or a BART ticket that is used to enter the fare gates.
+The app is the easiest way to pay for the daily fee.
+Other options if you do not have a permit purchased in advance, include cash or a BART paper ticket that is used to enter the fare gates (please note, many stations no longer sell paper tickets).
 You can not use Clipper to pay for parking without setting up EZ rider in advance.
 Full details below.
-In 2020 we will roll out an easy pay-by-app option through the BART official app.

 Carpool to BART Program: Information

 - 24-hour weekday time limit

 - Paying for Parking with Pre-tax Benefits